def324/bananapi-r3-mini-guide/README.md

 ## Introduction

-This guide walks you through building a compact 5G router powered based on the BananPi R3-Mini platform using ImmortalWrt, with proven reliability real-world automotive use.
+This guide walks you through building a compact 5G router powered by the Banana Pi R3 Mini platform using ImmortalWrt, with proven reliability in real-world automotive use.
 You’ll learn how to set up advanced features such as WireGuard VPN tunnels to your home network (optional), GPS logging, and continuous GPS location updates sent to a home server (also optional).

 Step by step, the guide covers everything you need: